JiveshDhakate/Procure-Sense-RAG/README.md

 The system enables flexible supplier offer analysis by uploading plain-text quotations, retrieving relevant chunks, scoring offers with custom heuristics, and generating LLM-based summaries.

+ **Demo Video:** See `Demo Video.mp4` in the root directory for a walkthrough of system setup and live demo.

 ---

 ### 🔧 Key Features